Srikanthholo/XRUSER/User.md

 User can create user account from webiste and app as well.

 # Website Registration

+## Click on the "Start Your Free Trial" on the website, add some items to the shopping cart.

+To check out, go to the cart and press the check out button.
 ![Market Place](https://user-images.githubusercontent.com/101865042/159876748-d0876123-9d8b-492a-b22e-06947d81bfaf.PNG)

-Click on the "Start Your Free Trial" on the website.
+## When you click the check out button, you'll be redirected to the registration page.
 ![MarketPlaceCart](https://user-images.githubusercontent.com/101865042/159876934-f56ca441-4ba4-48b2-a732-9c7de53d4ca8.PNG)

-Add some packages to the cart.
-Go to the cart and press check out.
+## Use the registration form to create a new account.
 ![Signupform](https://user-images.githubusercontent.com/101865042/159876992-1f34d7fb-1aea-4fcd-b1b1-75ffbf7b9447.PNG)

-User the registration form to create a new account.

 # Devices Supported